rootstrap/blog/content/Documentation Guidelines - Sebastián Caraballo.md

 Here are some of the tools we use everyday to document project deliverables.

 #### **Oracle Apiary**
 [Oracle Apiary](https://apiary.io/) is an API design stack we use to describe all endpoints using `API Blueprint`, a really cool description language based on Markdown.
-It allows to specify actions, declaring objects and data structures.
-The online editor provides automatic validation which helps developers to keep documents consistent.
-Here is a brief syntax example taken from our open source [Rails API Template](https://github.com/rootstrap/rails_api_base):
+It allows for specifying actions, declaring objects, and data structures.
+The online editor provides an automatic validation which helps developers to keep documents consistent.
+Here is a brief syntax example that is taken from our open-source [Rails API Template](https://github.com/rootstrap/rails_api_base):

 ```apib
 FORMAT: 1A